computer-lab/computerlab.io/source/_posts/inspiring-consultancies.md

 published: true
 ---

-There's no one right way to be a software consulting company, but it helps to be a student of the industry.
-Models for how ..
+One big thing I learned this year is that there's no one right way to run a software consulting business.
+I've tried to become a student of the industry, and in reading the blogs of successful companies, I've often found that the best practices of one consultancy are considered anti-patterns at another.
+For example, some companies proudly call themselves Agile or Scrum teams, while others define themselves by their rejection of Agile practices.
+Some groups care a lot about accounting, business, and finance, while other companies outsource those concerns and focus on code or relationships.

+I think rapid changes in the world of software development spur consultancies to dance around, trying to find a place.
+But ultimately, it's personal.
+Each of the following companies represents a worldview, a coherent idea of how a group of people can happily write software and make money.

 ### thoughtbot